California Sales and Use Tax & Audit Guide

 Shipping of taxable items:

-- For taxable items, the delivery rules get tricky.
-So long as the shipping/delivery, freight, or postage is separately stated on the invoice and the charge is not greater than the actual delivery cost, it is not subject to California sales tax.
+- Sales tax won’t generally apply when you separately state the shipping/delivery, freight, or postage on the invoice AND the charge is not greater than the actual delivery cost.

 - If, however, the delivery charge is greater than the business’s actual cost, the portion of the charge that exceeds the actual delivery cost is taxable.